torch/ezinstall/README.md

 Torch (Easy) Install
 ====================

 This is just an easy install script for Torch7.
-Eventually, it will be folded into the main repo.

 The goal of this script is to enable one line installs.
 To install Torch on any machine, just do: